Kazii78/Kazii-Indicators/README.md

 This datapack is intended for mainly-survival, especially with new worlds.
 Already existing worlds should not be affected by it as much with how it was built.

-### Strongly advise against installing this datapack into a minigame or map in any type.
+### Strongly advise against installing this datapack into a minigame or map of any type.
 It can lead to many incompatibility issues: especially loss of names, not intended name changes and overall can cause lag with many other systems in the minigame / map.